celetor/vpstoolbox/README.md

 5. Please do not use enter / in websocket option ,enter someting else like /secret !
 6. For security reasons, system upgrade is not forced ,press [ENTER] to skip or manually enter y to upgrade system.
 7. Due to the lack of support for python3-qrcode in Ubuntu 16.04,Trojan-GFW QR code generating will be skipped !
-8. Due to personal demands , Dnsmasq installation is not forced ,press [ENTER] to continue or manually enter N to skip.
+8. Due to personal demands , Dnsmasq installation is not forced ,press [ENTER] to skip or manually enter y to install dnsmasq.
 9. If "sudo command not found" , please manually remove "sudo" from the beginning of the command and run as root !

 #### Telegram Channel